apache/activemq-artemis/docs/user-manual/en/examples.md

 that clients should not receive messages that have been expired (but it does not guarantee this will not happen).

-Apache ActiveMQ can assign an expiry address to a given queue so that when messages are expired, they are removed from the queue and sent to the expiry address.
+Apache ActiveMQ Artemis can assign an expiry address to a given queue so that when messages are expired, they are removed from the queue and sent to the expiry address.
 These "expired" messages can later be consumed from the expiry address for further inspection.

-Apache ActiveMQ Resource Adapter example
+Apache ActiveMQ Artemis Resource Adapter example
 ---------------------------------

 This examples shows how to build the activemq resource adapters a rar